arbazsiddiqui/blog/content/posts/2020-04-4-debugging-nodejs-inside-docker.md

 Run the container using same command : `docker run --rm -it --name node-docker -v $PWD:/app -p 3000:3000 node-docker`.

 Now our container will use nodemon to start the server and nodemon will restart the server inside the container if any code change occurs.
 Since the nodemon will be watching the code on local machine we can make changes and it will reflect in real time!
-Lets verify this by making the change to response of our api and hitting it the api again.
+Lets verify this by making the change to response of our api and hitting it again.
 We don't need to build image or even restart the container.

 ```js
 try {